Internal Tools Development in Anaheim: The Spreadsheets Running Your Hotel Are a Resignation Away From Chaos

 The case for owning your internal tools

 Internal tools are where a $50k to $150k budget buys the most operational payoff per dollar, because you are automating workflows you already understand perfectly.
 A staffing board that reads tomorrow's occupancy and the ACC move-in calendar, then proposes a housekeeping roster respecting California daily-overtime thresholds, saves a department head 10 hours weekly and removes the wage-claim exposure hiding in improvised schedules.
-Built tools also become the connective tissue between your ERP, booking engine, and HR system without waiting for any vendor's roadmap.
+Built tools also become the connective tissue between your ERP, booking engine, and HR (Human Resources) system without waiting for any vendor's roadmap.

 - A single-owner spreadsheet schedules people or production and its author could resign tomorrow